cryptedx/copilot-orchestra/docs/MCP_SETUP.md

 #### Option A: Workspace Settings (Recommended for teams)

-Create or edit `.vscode/settings.json` in your project:
+Create `.vscode/settings.json` in your project root:

 ```json
 {